 Disability is a complex phenomenon representing an interaction between one's physical impairments, the activities one needs to perform, and the architectural barriers within the space in which this situation occurs.
 Each individual demonstrates the complexity with similar impairments describing his or her limitations differently.
 The blind don't experience their world the same as a person with deafness.
 Some of our societal statistics that weigh into Aging in Place situations include reports stating that 19% of the population between the ages of 16 and 64 and 42% of those of us 65 and over have a physical disability affecting the activities of their daily lives.

-The situation holds true for adults or children with special needs.
+The situation holds true for adults, and for children with special needs.
 The building world must work in unison to be sure the entire living environment meets basic needs in addition to affordability and structural integrity for the consumer and homeowner.
-This includes the home and the components within the home being accessible to all inhabitants once architectural barriers become a recognized problem for any family member.
+This includes the home and the components within the home being accessible to all inhabitants needing it most once architectural barriers become a recognized problem for any particular family member regardless of age or ability.
 Privacy, a sense of belonging, a sense of control, and the sense of safety and security make up the quality of life for any home and should be considered for any barrier-free design.

 Traditional homes are commonly full of barriers restricting maneuverability for anyone with a disability.
 This situation is accentuated once any mobility device is required.
 Houses typically exhibit home entrances involving steps, narrow doorways, tight hallways with abrupt turns, cramped bathrooms inhibiting comfortable fixture use, inaccessible outside amenities, congested and unfriendly kitchens, and door locking hardware requiring hand strength and coordination.